TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/comments_table.png" alt="Comments PSQL table" height="80%"/>

 - id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- content - String of alphanumeric characters less than 400 long and NOT NULL.
+- timestamp - Date format automatically populated by the datetime library.

+Foriegn Keys

+- user_id - Integer that references the id column of the users table.
+NOT NULL.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- post_id - Integer that references the id column of the posts table.
+NOT NULL.

+Relationships

+For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
+Since a user cannot like a comment at this stage of the build process, there is no current reltionship, moving forward this is a functionality the app will implement.
 ```user = db.relationship("User", back_populates="comments")``` <br>
 ```post = db.relationship("Post", back_populates="comments")``` <br>